ph4ni/ems/README.md

 * **Generate Forms**: Generate sign up forms based on requirements and share them to participants.
 * **Manage Data**: No need of juggling between csv, excel, and other files.
 Manage all submission data at one place.
 * **QR Attendance**: QR Codes are automatically generated and sent to users after their form has been submitted.
 Take attendances from Laptop/phone camers by simply scanning their QR codes!
 * **Multiple Sessions**: Organising multiple sessions in a single event?
 Create as many sessions as you like per event.
-Attendance data will be different between each session
+Attendance data will be different between each session.
 * **Generate Certificates**: Check eligibility and generate certificates automatically for all eligible participants. (in progress)

 ## 📸 Screenshots